SESYNC-ci/basic-git-lesson/slides/config.md

 Because of security concerns, GitHub is making it mandatory to use either SSH authentication or a personal access token when you do things like push from a local repo to a remote repo on GitHub.
-Follow the instructions to create your token and save it in a safe place; you will need it in a moment.
+Follow the instructions to create your token given in the link above.
+When you are prompted to select the scopes (permissions) to give the token, check the box marked `repo`.
+When the token is generated, copy it and save it in a safe place; you will need it in a moment.
 {:.notes}

 ===